By Jessie G.

 Our group was immediately drawn to the olive and juice stands.
 The shop owners are very pushy and aggressive.
 They often will follow you to buy their products or try to raise the prices.
 However, it is also important to know that you can bargain, but once you agree on a price, it is best to settle on that.

 After walking around the Medina, we headed to the main square, Djemaa El Fna.
 In the square, there are plenty of food stands serving classic Moroccan food and fragrant juice stands.
 There are also the traditional snake charmers and monkey tamers.
-The snake charmers will wrap their snakes around you and then take a photo, I opted out of this photo but my two brothers were happy to take it.
+The snake charmers will wrap their snakes around you and then take a photo, I opted out of this photo, but my two brothers were happy to take it.
 There are also different men with monkeys who also let you take pictures with monkeys all over you.
 This was definitely fun and an experience!
-It is very important to know that you must tip the monkey and snake people.
+It is essential to know that you must tip the monkey and snake people.
 The people are very aggressive as their livelihood is dependent on tips.
 They may follow you if you don’t tip a substantial amount, as they did to someone in our group.

 The next day we headed to the Atlas Mountains for a hike.
 Our hike was shortly after a terrorist attack in the mountain range.
-We were definitely worried about going on the hike, but we tried to not let it gnaw at us.
+We were definitely worried about going on the hike, but we tried not to let it gnaw at us.

 We drove an hour out to the mountains and were greeted by our two guides at a hotel.
 At the hotel, we had our first fun bathroom experience: we peed in holes.
 Although gross, it is standard in much of Morocco and should be a must-try.

 We hiked to a local Berber house where we would eat a traditional Moroccan style meal.
 When we arrived at the local house, we sat around a table and were once again served mint tea and pastries.
 The mint tea is delicious, especially with sugar.
 We had bread, of course.
 There is bread at every meal, plenty of it!
-We then had amazing Moroccan soup, made of tomatoes and chickpeas, and a traditional Moroccan salad which included rice, tomatoes, cucumbers, oranges, olives, and plenty more.
+We then had amazing Moroccan soup, made of tomatoes and chickpeas, and a traditional Moroccan salad, including rice, tomatoes, cucumbers, oranges, olives, and plenty more.
 We then had our first of many tajines.
-Tajine is a traditional Moroccan dish with a meat (or vegetables) surrounded by potatoes, zucchini, carrots, peas and plenty more.
+Tajine is a traditional Moroccan dish with meat (or vegetables) surrounded by potatoes, zucchini, carrots, peas, and plenty more.
 It was delicious!
 We then were served amazing oranges, bananas, and apples, and then we were on our way back down the mountain.

 We then headed back to the Medina center and headed to Medina’s highest mosque.
 Unfortunately, you are not allowed to go inside, but the outside made for awesome pictures.
 Speaking of mosques, Muslims populate most of Morocco.
 Muslims must pray 5 times a day.
 To cue the times to pray, there is a call to prayer, in which a loud song is sung throughout the whole city.
-It is very loud but also interesting to hear, but not so much when it wakes you up at dawn!
+It is deafening but also interesting to hear, but not so much when it wakes you up at dawn!

 The next day we embarked on our first long drive of the trip-Marrakech to Ouarzazate.
 On the way, we made many stops.
 We stopped at a spot with a great viewpoint of majestic mountains.
-We then headed to Tsar of Ben-Haddou in Ouarzazate where we had a cooking class.
+We then headed to Tsar of Ben-Haddou in Ouarzazate, where we had a cooking class.
 At the cooking class, we made salad, soup, tajine, and crepes.
 I chopped tomatoes and onions, flipped crepes, stirred chicken and vegetables, and more.
-We cooked traditional moroccan soup (chickpea and tomato), made a tomato and cucumber salad and an eggplant one, cooked a chicken tagine, and prepared delicious crepes for dessert.
+We cooked traditional Moroccan soup (chickpea and tomato), made a tomato and cucumber salad and an eggplant one, cooked a chicken tagine, and prepared delicious crepes for dessert.
 It was an awesome cooking class!

 We next headed to Tsar of Ben-Haddou, where we climbed to the top of the ancient massive village.
-To get there, we walked across the river on sand bags which was super fun.
+To get there, we walked across the river on sandbags, which was super fun.
 We saw beautiful buildings on the hike up, browsed through some stores, and took awesome pictures at the top.
 It was great exercise and fun!

 We then arrived at our hotel in Ouarzazate.
-Once again we got mint tea and pastries upon check-in.
-We got into our rooms where I was given a king bed and my two brothers got stuck with two queens (yay).
+Once again, we got mint tea and pastries upon check-in.
+We got into our rooms where I was given a king bed, and my two brothers got stuck with two queens (yay).
 We had dinner in the hotel, where we once again ate traditional soup and salad, tajine, and more.
 The hotel was gorgeous and provided great accommodations.

 The next day we were on the road again- off the to dessert.
-It was a 7 hour ride (yawn), but we had several stops on the way.
+It was a 7-hour ride (yawn), but we had several stops on the way.
 We first stopped at Todra Gorge.
 It was freezing!
 But, the gorge was beautiful with a blue sky above.
 There were plenty of climbers on the rocks, which was super cool to see!
 Some of us decided to explore the gorge in more depth, while the rest stayed in the warmth of the sun.
 We climbed up part of the gorge and took awesome pictures!
 We then stopped in a local town, where we popped into many different shops.
-My mom bought bowls, which was negotiated from 600 dirham (around $60) to 200 dirham (around $20).
+My mom bought bowls, which was negotiated from 600 dirhams (around $60) to 200 dirhams (around $20).
 My brother bought a cool rock with a beautiful green glow inside of it.

 We then headed to a shop where we dressed in traditional Moroccan clothing.
 It was super fun!
 I dressed in a pink gown and a fun headpiece.
 The boys also dressed up, which was funny.
-We took plenty of photos and experienced some Moroccan culture which was awesome!
+We took plenty of photos and experienced some Moroccan culture, which was awesome!